spatie/commonmark-shiki-highlighter/README.md

 ## Marking lines as highlighted, added, deleted and focus

 You can mark lines using the Markdown info tag as highlighted or focused.
 You can prefix lines with `+ ` or `- ` to mark them as added or deleted.
+In the first pair of brackets, you can specify line numbers that should be highlighted.
+In an optional second pair you can specify which lines should be focused on.

 ```md
 ```php{1,2}{3}